lucasarneiro5/Python-Web/README.md

 # Python-Web
-Web projects using Flask and Django
+Web projects using Flask, Django, Selenium and Scrapy